Everything You Need to Know About Pickup Truck Insurance

 Car insurance is designed to cover all types of vehicles for personal use.
 But, depending on the vehicle’s features and what you use it for, coverage can be different.

 Since trucks have bigger payloads and more storage room, they’re equipped to do different jobs than sedans and other cars.
 This can impact your coverage.
-Here’s what you need to know about pickup truck insurance and when you may need additional insurance.
+Here’s what you need to know about pickup truck insurance and finding the cheapest truck insurance.

 What Is Personal Pickup Truck Insurance?